adfresca/sdk-ios/README.md

 ### Give Reward

-When you set 'Reward Item' section of the reward campaign or 'Inventive item' section of the incentivized CPI & CPA campaigns, you should implement this 'reward item' code to give a reward item to your users.
+When you set 'Reward Item' section of the reward campaign or 'Incentive item' section of the incentivized CPI & CPA campaigns, you should implement this 'reward item' code to give a reward item to users.

-When implementing reward item codes, you can check if your user has any reward to receive, and then they will receive a notice with the reward item info.

 To implement codes, we use the two codes noted below:

 - checkRewardItems method: This method is to check if any item is available to receive.
 We recommend to put this code when the app becomes active.
-- AFRewardItemDelegate implementation: When the reward condition is completed with the current user, itemRewarded event is automatically called with AFRewardItem object from our SDK.
+- AFRewardItemDelegate implementation: When there is a reward available for a user, itemRewarded event is automatically called with AFRewardItem object from our SDK.
 You can give an item to the user with AFRewardItem object.

 ```objective-c
 // AppDelegate.h